 Settings can be saved in case you want to run the same export multiple times.
 The Save Settings button will save the current configuration (you must enter a name to save as first).
 Selecting settings from the dropdown will populate all of the fields based on the saved configuration.
 You can delete a saved configuration when it is currently selected using the Delete button.
 You cannot save multiple configurations with the same name, but if you want to overwrite an existing configuration, you can enter the name of that configuration and click Save Settings (you will be prompted to confirm whether you want to overwrite).

-The Content Export Tool can make auditing Sitecore content much easier for both developers and and Sitecore users.
-It makes auditing content simple: you can easily find the locations of all items of a particular template type; retrieve the fields values of thousands of items; get all of the items that exist in a particular folder; and many more possibilities.
+The Content Export Tool can make auditing Sitecore content much easier for both developers and Sitecore users.
+It makes auditing content simple: you can easily find the locations of all items of a particular template type; retrieve the values of the fields of thousands of items; get all of the items that exist in a particular folder; and many more possibilities.
 The code is open source and easily customizable as well.
 I hope you will find this module useful!